dbpotato/command_line/README.md

 # Command Line Library

 Command Line is **c++ linux library** which gives you a fast solution if you need to call parts of your code during application execution.
 Do that by just typing name of your function an arguments.
 This is most usefull for early testing and debugging.
-It can operate in the same console as your application or / and as a network server.
+It can operate in the same console as your application or/and as a network server.
 It's easy to integerate into your existing code.

 # Building